sous-chefs/rundeck/cookbooks/wt_cassandra/README.md

 A role that makes use of this cookbook is recommended to have in following runlist:

-1. wt_base::yumrepo - for configuring a repo which contains apache-cassandra1 package
-2. java - for installing Oracle Java
+1. java - for installing Oracle Java
-3. wt_cassandra
+2. wt_cassandra